-Contracts for Sale of Properties: At September 30, 2017, the CRA had entered into contracts for the sale of properties with a carrying value of \$410,171
+Contracts for Sale of Properties: At September 30, 2018, the CRA had entered into contracts for the sale of property with a carrying value of \$82,512.

 Grants: Amounts received by the CRA from grantor agencies are subject to audit and adjustment by those agencies.
 Any disallowed claims, including amounts already received, might constitute a liability of the CRA for return of those funds.